County Louth: History

 The Burning of Wildgoose Lodge took place on the night of 29–30 October 1816, for which 18 men were executed.

 The priest and scientist Nicholas Callan (1799–1864), inventor of the first induction coil, was from Darver.

 Geography

-Louth, colloquially known as "The Wee County", is the smallest of Ireland's 32 counties by area.
+Louth, colloquially known as "The Wee County", is the smallest of Ireland's 32 counties by area, at 826km^{2}.
 It is the 17th most populous county, making it the fourth most densely populated county on the island of Ireland.
 It is the smallest of Leinster's 12 counties in size and the 6th-largest by population.
 Louth is bordered by four counties – Meath to the south, Monaghan to the west, Armagh to the north, and Down to the northeast.
 It bounded to the east by the Irish Sea.
 Dundalk is the county town and is located approximately 80 km from Belfast and 85 km from Dublin.
 Louth is also the northernmost county in Leinster, and the only county in the province to share a border with Northern Ireland.